cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 site: [https://cal-cs184-student.github.io/hw-webpages-sp24-ashmchiu/hw4/](https://cal-cs184-student.github.io/hw-webpages-sp24-ashmchiu/hw4/)

 ## Overview
 In this assignment, we create a physical simulation of a cloth.
 The cloth is able to maintain its shape and behavior through internal spring forces.
 It is also able to collide with external objects and itself.
 We also explore different shading options for the cloth, which includes diffuse and Phong shading, texture mapping, bump and displacement mapping, and ideal specular (mirror-like) environment mapping using cubemaps.
-Finally, we implement a few extra features, such as time-varying wind forces, a transparent blue-tinted shader, and TODO
+Finally, we implement a few extra features, such as time-varying wind forces, a transparent blue-tinted shader and oscillating vertex shifter (to mimic a bouncing ball), and collisions with a new 3D primitive: cubes.

-What we found interesting TODO
+What we found interesting was the differing techniques for intersecting cloths with different primitives.
+In hindsight, it makes sense why we needed to perform collisions with them in different ways.
+It was fun to see all the different shaders in [Part 5](/hw4.md#part-5-shaders) come together--specifically, the texture map was really fun to add new textures into!
+It was also fun to see how this homework related back to [Homework 2](/hw2.md) with Phong shading.

-Debugging journey TODO
+We actually didn't have difficult debugging journeys in this homework.
+Namely, something we were stuck on for a long time was [bump and displacement mapping](/hw4.md#task-4-displacement-and-bump-mapping) because our renders had much softer bumps and displacements than the references.
+However, we realized that this is because the default `normal` was `2` and `height` was `0.1` and when we updated this to be a `normal` of `100` and a `height` of `0.061`, we could more clearly see the bumps and displacements.

 ## Part 1: Masses and springs
 In this part, our main goal was creating a grid of point masses and springs.
 To do so, we iterated through <code class="language-plaintext highlighter-rouge">num_height_points</code> and an inner loop of <code class="language-plaintext highlighter-rouge">num_width_points</code> to generate our point masses in row-major order.
 Depending on whether the orientation was horizontal or vertical, we either varied across the <code class="language-plaintext highlighter-rouge">xz</code> plane or the <code class="language-plaintext highlighter-rouge">xy</code> plane.
 Furthermore, if the point mass's <code class="language-plaintext highlighter-rouge">(x, y)</code> index was within the cloth's <code class="language-plaintext highlighter-rouge">pinned</code> vector, then we set their <code class="language-plaintext highlighter-rouge">pinned</code> boolean to <code class="language-plaintext highlighter-rouge">true</code> (which we'll see at the corners of ../scene/pinned4.json).